JetBrains/compose-multiplatform/experimental/examples/codeviewer/README.md

 ![run-configurations.png](run-configurations.png)

 To run on iOS device, please correct `iosApp/Configuration/TeamId.xcconfig` with your Apple Team ID.
-Alternatively, you may setup signing within XCode opening `iosApp/Codeviewer.xcworkspace` and then using "Signing & Capabilities" tab of `Codeviewer` target.
+Alternatively, you may setup signing within XCode opening `iosApp/iosApp.xcworkspace` and then using "Signing & Capabilities" tab of `Codeviewer` target.

-Then choose **iosApp** configuration in IDE and run it (may also be referred as `Codeviewer` in the Run Configurations or `iosApp_` for Android studio).
+Then choose **iosApp** configuration in IDE and run it.

 ## Run on desktop via Gradle